 Humans can be hacked, but there is no patch

-Oftentimes, we see blogs and websites that are completely focused on technology when it comes to information security.
-They don’t talk about management of information security, or the human factor at all (read “How some ‘security’ blogs and websites actually cause insecurity”).
+Often, we see blogs and websites that are entirely focused on technology when it comes to information security.
+They don’t talk about the management of information security or the human factor at all (read “How some ‘security’ blogs and websites actually cause insecurity”).

 However, the human factor is crucial when it comes to information security.
-A skilled social engineer is able to remotely control other humans without getting caught.
+A skilled social engineer can remotely control other humans without getting caught.
 Victims of social engineering attacks either never realize that they helped the social engineer, or it is already too late.
-Actually, most of today’s attacks on information security heavily rely on social engineering.
+Most of today’s attacks on information security heavily rely on social engineering.

 The main reason for the success of social engineering is the “social” part of it: Humans are social beings with certain character traits.
 And character traits can be exploited.
-For instance, curiosity, anxiety, and boredom can be exploited.
+For instance, social engineers can exploit curiosity, anxiety, and boredom.
 Look at a bunch of emojis to get an idea of exploitable characteristics.

-Humans need workarounds since they can’t be patched.
+Humans need workarounds since you can’t patch them.
 You can’t remove the character traits of a human with an update.
 However, you can frequently make people aware of the dangers of social engineering.
 In the following, this is the mission of Jessika.

 I’m Jessika, and you don’t know me (so far)

-This is actually the first step of a social engineer: Finding targets of interest (= exploitable humans), and collecting information about them.
+Finding targets of interest (= exploitable humans) and collecting information about them is the first social engineering step.
 Nowadays, there are hundreds of social networks for different purposes.
 Most social networks expose information about you to the public internet.
 Some communities name this OSINT, open-source intelligence.

 Jessika’s public activity on mastodon.social

 After getting the link, the students opened mastodon.social.
-This is one of many Mastodon instances on the internet that is used by people to share short posts.
+This is one of many Mastodon instances on the internet used by people to share short posts.
 Of course, most posts are publicly accessible.

-By scrolling up and down, students found different pieces of Jessika’s life.
+By scrolling up and down, the students found different pieces of Jessika’s life.
 For instance, she was on vacation in Innsbruck, Austria, and traveled by train.
-Obviously, she wasn’t alone, because she wrote “Hopefully, we will reach the connecting train to Regensburg”.
+She wasn’t alone because she wrote, “Hopefully, we will reach the connecting train to Regensburg.”
 This likely exposes her current place of residence, which could be Regensburg:

 Later that day, Jessika posted about eating pizza.
-After this, she took a picture of an artificial owl (just a decorative item), and her cat.
-While many students found the name of the cat (Xarina), some students even realized that the owl photo shows a GMX account in the background.
-GMX is a e-mail provider:
+After this, she took a picture of an artificial owl (just a decorative item) and her cat.
+While many students found the cat’s name (Xarina), some students even realized that the owl photo shows a GMX account in the background.
+GMX is an e-mail provider:

 Jessika likes traewelling (pronounced like traveling)

-In Jessika’s Mastodon feed, there were several cross posts from traewelling.de. traewelling is a German website that can be used to record all of your movements using public transport (trains, buses, trams, subways).
+In Jessika’s Mastodon feed, there were several crossposts from traewelling.de. traewelling is a German website for recording all of your movements using public transport (trains, buses, trams, subways).

-In case of Jessika, students quickly realized the privacy implications of a public feed of all of Jessika’s movements: You can guess her place of work, you can guess the area where she lives, you can predict her daily movements etc. Actually, this data is also very valuable for the average burglar since everybody can see that Jessika isn’t at home:
+In Jessika’s case, the students quickly realized the privacy implications of a public feed of all of Jessika’s movements.
+You can guess her place of work, you can guess the area where she lives, you can predict her daily activities, etc. This data is also precious for the average burglar since everybody can see that Jessika isn’t at home:

 Jessika’s professional profile on XING

 Another link from mastodon.social pointed to XING, a social network for work-related activities (similar to LinkedIn).
-There, students found Jessika’s full name (Jessika Vogel), and the current and previous employers:
+There, the students found Jessika’s full name (Jessika Vogel) and the current and previous employers:

 Then, the students looked at her courses of studies:

-Finally, they found Jessika’s hobbies, interests, and the date of birth:
+Finally, they found Jessika’s hobbies, interests, and date of birth: